PratyushSingh07/gsoc_proposal_23/mifos_proposal.md

 - Keeping in mind that we will be migrating to MVVM ,our **Repository layer** would use coroutines to run long running code off the main thread
 - We can use Hilt to inject dispatchers thus making it easier to test our code and also we can ensure that our code is thread-safe and that we are using the appropriate dispatcher for each task.Therefore, I believe that using Hilt to inject dispatchers in repositories is an important aspect of our project's architecture, and I plan to incorporate it into our MVVM architecture.
 - Moreover, we could use **Flow** to compose and coordinate multiple related operations; each of which in-turn call multiple coroutines
-**ViewModel** calls this code confining the scope to its *viewModelScope* so that when this ViewModel is cleared; all running operations in this scope are cancelled.
+**ViewModel** calls this code confining the scope to its *viewModelScope* so that when this ViewModel is cleared; all running operations in this scope are canceled.
 We then use **LiveData** to communicate the result to the View layer.Finally View’s will call these method’s from ViewModel
 - Thus, using coroutines and viewModelScope allows for asynchronous operations to be run off the main thread, thus preventing the UI from freezing or becoming unresponsive during long-running tasks and use of viewModelScope ensures that all running operations in the ViewModel are cancelled when the ViewModel is cleared, preventing potential memory leaks and ensuring efficient use of system resources.

   ![MVVM+Coroutine](MVVM+Flow+Coroutine.jpg)